kostasKar/logoMor/README.md

 # LogoMor

-LogoMor is an interpreter and visualizer of the Logo programming language with many enhancements
+LogoMor is an interpreter and visualizer for the Logo programming language, with many enhancements

 [Check it online](https://logomor.com/)